cyxwang/ViComp/README.md

    2. Download the videos and extract the frames to "DATANAME", generate the shot index file named "DATANAME_shot_index.txt".
 Put these files into "data".

-   3. Download the [pre-trained compensation model](https://github.com/BingyaoHuang/CompenNeSt-plusplus) to "pretrain".
+   3. Download the [pre-trained model of CompenNeSt](https://github.com/BingyaoHuang/CompenNeSt-plusplus) to "pretrain".

+   4. Download the [pre-trained model of FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official) to "pretrain".

    4. cd to "src/python", edit data path and hyper-parameters in "online.yaml", then run testing.sh to start the system.